For heaven sprinkled silver on your hair,

 Slight glistered as with snow that will not stay.

-At first I thought it not but playful light,
+At first I thought it not but playful light’s

 That from a nearer view would flee my sight,

-And that my conscience there would not be miffed.
+And thus my musings there would be allayed.

 But it was silver still on nearer view,